 The intervention, which aimed to provide the city with a modern network with LED technology, has allowed to reduce the energy consumption by 61% after just one year, helping to achieve the environmental objectives set by the Administration.

-To redevelop the lighting system, has been chosen our Flat Link, an urban lighting fixture designed by the architect Silvio De Ponte that offers a wide range of combinations of sources, optics and installation methods.
-A unique lighting fixture capable of simultaneously meeting all the objectives of the project:
+Among the products chosen to redevelop the lighting system there is also our Flat Link, an urban lighting fixture designed by the architect Silvio De Ponte that offers a wide range of combinations of sources, optics and installation methods.
+A unique lighting fixture capable of simultaneously meeting all the objectives required by the project:

 · longer duration of light sources;